 Yellowstone has more than 10,000 hydrothermal sites and is home to half of the world’s active geysers.
 Watching steam billow above a snowy landscape is mesmerizing.
 So are the icy falls.
 From Steamboat Geyser to Old Faithful, the steam plumbs seemed wider and higher than what I had seen during two previous summer visits.
 The snow adds a layer of drama to the landscape, especially the ice ridges in Yellowstone Lake and the snow on the colorful landscape of the Grand Canyon of the Yellowstone.
 The national park is part of the Greater Yellowstone Ecosystem, one of the last and largest nearly intact natural ecosystems on the planet.
 The snow blanket of winter makes it extra magical.

-No Crowds or Cars
+No Crowds and Limited Cars

 Much of the park is inaccessible to cars in winter.
 There are only two ways you can get around the park.
 You can ride in a snow coach or do it the way I did.
 I went on a snowmobile tour with Gary Fales Outfitting out of Cody.
 My guide Dean and I rode in on our snow machines from the East Entrance.
 The first day we covered 84 miles stopping at many of the popular spots like Grand View, which we had to ourselves.
 We also stopped at a lot of other places I hadn’t been to before like Norris Geyser Basin, Fountain Paint Pot and several waterfalls.
 Our busiest area was we near the turn-off for West Entrance.
 That’s where we shared the road with some snow coaches and several snowmobile tour groups.
 For a big portion of our ride we had no one around, especially as we rode 70-miles back to the East Entrance the next morning.
 We overnighted at Old Faithful Snow Lodge.
 One of my biggest highlights was watching Old Faithful erupt shortly after we arrived at the Lodge around 4:30pm.
 There were only 9 other people with me and one of those was Dean.